 Taking care of your skin will speed up recovery, but please keep in mind that it will hardly remove redness from sunburn overnight.

 Start with the cooling gel–ideally, apply it immediately after cooling down the skin with water.
 These cooling products usually contain calming extracts such as aloe.
 Our favorite is Caladryl Derma After Sun and Erythema SOS Gel because it both cools down the skin and helps with itching.
 Some after-sun creams can also be used for this, and Piz Buin Cooling Lotion is perfect and refreshing.

 Now that your skin feels cooler, it’s time to help with the healing with a repairing cream.
 We always love a good Centella asiatica cream for these situations, and Bioderma Cicabio Creme is perfect for healing burns.

 If you’re looking for a solution to make your skin feel better throughout the day, we love a good healing and cooling mist.
 One great example is Sensilis the Cool Rescue Mist.
 Sure, it says that it’s for cooling sensitive skin on the face, but you can use it all over your body–the bottle contains 150ml and it’s super affordable.

 Finally, pay attention to the products you use to cleanse your skin as it recovers from sunburn.
 Aggressive or heavily fragranced washing lotions will make your life harder.
-Sesderma Sespanthenol Mist with lots of panthenol to help with the healing is a great alternative to cleanse the injured skin.
+Pestle & Mortar Balance Spritz is a fragrance-free formula that applies like a dream, with the finest mist spray you’ll ever try.

 We hope we have helped you through what is a hard process sometimes.
 Finding the best sunburn cream is not always easy, but there are lots of offers.
 Keep in mind that the best way to handle a sunburn is not getting it at all.
 Feel free to browse our selection of sunscreen posts to find the one you can use every day.